-- Case study project is a residential quarters built for the NABARD (National Bank For Agriculture & Rural Development) staff at Mohali. - The climate type is composite and is similar to that of Chandigarh. - No. of dwelling units in Block II (DU): 20 (all 2 BHK) Stilt + 5 storeys
+- Residential quarters built for the NABARD (National Bank For Agriculture & Rural Development) staff at Mohali. - The climate type is composite and is similar to that of Chandigarh. - No. of dwelling units in Block II (DU): 20 (all 2 BHK) Stilt + 5 storeys